elastification/php-client/README.md

 - [ ] GetFieldMappingRequest (seems to be only in v1)
 - [ ] index recovery (v1)
 - [ ] analyze (v1) ???
+- [ ] document repository (create, update, exists, get) for each function there must be the registered request
+- [ ] document repository (create, update, exists, get) leave everything blank and index and type must be give in function

 xenji:
 - [x] Add thrift transport